-We will manage the grant agreement through the online portal; this includes issuing and executing the grant agreement.
+We will manage the grant agreement through the online portal.
+This includes issuing and executing the grant agreement.
 Execute means both you and the Commonwealth have accepted the agreement.
-You must not start any Powering the Regions Fund - Critical Inputs to Clean Energy Industries - Cement, Lime, Alumina and Aluminium activities until a grant agreement is executed.
+You must not start any activities until a grant agreement is executed.
 We are not responsible for any expenditure you incur and cannot make any payments until a grant agreement is executed.